Sure Dividend

 Within the Dividend Aristocrats, there are varying types of stocks with differing yields.
 Some of the Dividend Aristocrats have higher yields, but these high-yielders tend to grow their dividends at a lower rate each year.

-This article will discuss Brown-Forman’s business model, growth prospects, and valuation.
+This article will discuss Brown-Forman’s growth prospects, valuation, and outlook.

 Business Overview